KhinThiriSoe/AnniversaryApp/README.md

  My first app

-- can easily know how long you've been together
+- can easily check how long you've been together

 What I've learned after the app:
 - how to calculate datetime